pckh12/wateroverflow/README.md

 *amount* is the amount of water to pour

-*heightOfStack* is the number of rows in the stack.
+*heightOfStack* (optional) is the number of rows in the stack.
 Default is 4

 eg.
 ``` bash